1.Scotiabank Passport Visa Infinite + Card

 - No foreign transaction fees

-- High interest on balance
+- High cash back on essentials

 Cons: